 2. Implementing Compliance Policies and Procedures

-After adopting necessary and appropriate FCPA compliance policies and procedures, issuers and domestic concerns must also take the steps necessary to ensure adequate implementation.
-The company’s new policies and procedures should be socialized across the organization, and relevant internal personnel must receive appropriate training.
+After adopting necessary and appropriate FCPA compliance policies and procedures, issuers and domestic concerns must also take the steps necessary to ensure they implement effective compliance programs.
+The company’s new policies and procedures should be socialized across the organization, and relevant internal personnel must receive appropriate training to minimize corruption risks.
 This means ensuring that employees who have the potential to interact with foreign nationals and foreign governments know the answers to questions such as:

 - What is considered a “corrupt” payment under the FCPA?